Hugo20s/manifold_project/README.md

     according to your need.

 Credits:
-This work was made by Lia Furtado and Hugo Vinsion
+This work was made by Lia Furtado and Hugo Vinson

 Useful links:
 https://www.overleaf.com/7813432593nbmfvxfjkyhj